 Microsoft has four main Office products for business – Office 365 Essentials, Office 365 Business, Office 365 Business Premium and Microsoft 365 Business.
 Despite the similar names, each plan comes with vastly different features at very different prices.
-Microsoft outlines some of these differences in a few charts on its website, but trying to determine exactly which plan is best for you can involve a lot of thinking and figuring out exactly what you are getting for each plan.
+Microsoft outlines some of these differences in a few charts on its website, but trying to determine exactly which one is best for you can involve a lot of thinking and figuring out exactly what you are getting for each plan.

 What Microsoft offers

-- Office 365 Business Essentials ($5 per user per month)
+- Office 365 Business Essentials ($5 per user, per month)

 - Includes only web-based Microsoft services